Terms and conditions | Autodesk FY21 Transition to Named User Program

 - Optimise your licensing costs, by having visibility into your usage data.

-- No need to manage your own license servers or track an anonymous serial number again.
+- No need to manage your own licence servers or track an anonymous serial number again.

 - Dedicated access for all employees who need it, wherever they are working – at home or in the office.
-No more downtime waiting for licenses.
+No more downtime waiting for licences.

 - Tailor support and learning content to employees based on insights.